 Cochineal Nopal Cactus, Cochineal Cactus, Cochineal Opuntia, Prickly Pear, Nopal Cactus

-Nopalea cochenillifera subsp. cochenillifera, Cactus cochenilifer (basionym), Cactus cochenilliferus, Nopalea coccinellifera, Nopalea nuda, Opuntia cochenillifera, Opuntia nuda
+Nopalea cochenillifera subsp. cochenillifera, Cactus cochenilifer, Cactus cochenilliferus, Nopalea coccinellifera, Nopalea nuda, Opuntia cochenillifera, Opuntia nuda

 Nopalea cochenillifera is a shrubby or treelike cactus with thornless light green stems.
 It grows up to 13.1 feet (4 m) tall.
-The stems are composed of paddle-shaped cladodes (joints) up to 20 inches (50 cm) long, up to 6 inches (15 cm) wide and linked together in a branched pattern.
-The flowers are developed at the top of the joints, usually in great abundance.
-They are narrow, erect, bright red to rose, up to 3 inches (7.5 cm) long and up to 0.6 inch (1.5 cm) in diameter.
+The stems are composed of paddle-shaped cladodes (joints), which are up to 20 inches (50 cm) long, up to 6 inches (15 cm) wide, and linked together in a branched pattern.
+Flowers appear at the top of the joints, usually in great abundance.
+They are erect, narrow, bright red to rose in color, up to 3 inches (7.5 cm) long, and up to 0.6 inches (1.5 cm) in diameter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).